pizzaparth/Pumpkin-Discord-Bot/README.md

 ## Credits

-Developed by the Pumpkin Bot Team.
+Developed by Parth Pancholi.
 Built with discord.py library.

 ---